-- o Approval of the minutes of the Annual/Special Meeting of the Shareholders: - Ratification of corporate acts i.e. confirmation of all acts of the Board of Directors, the Executive Committee and the Management; - Election of a member of the Board of Directors nominees receiving the highest number of votes shall be declared elected following the provisions of the Revised Corporate Code; and - Election of external auditors.
+- o Ratification of corporate acts i.e. confirmation of all acts of the Board of Directors, the Executive Committee and the Management; - Election of a member of the Board of Directors nominees receiving the highest number of votes shall be declared elected following the provisions of the Revised Corporate Code; and - o Election of external auditors.